Pleasure (2021 film): Reception

+Comments from the cast

-After the film's release, actors Lance Hart and Axel Braun both tweeted critically of the film, saying they felt "duped" and that the film was "a cheap shot making us look bad".
+After the film's release, actors Lance Hart and Axel Braun both tweeted critically of the film, saying they felt "duped" into participating and that the film was "a cheap shot making us look bad".
 Since then, however, Braun has expressed support for the film and was in attendance for its U.S. premiere.
+Actress Evelyn Claire defended the film in an interview with adult industry news outlet XBIZ, arguing that it highlights aspects of the industry that need to change.
+She suggested that some of the negative reactions to the film stemmed from a lack of understanding caused by gender and generational issues.
+Claire also urged viewers to see the film from a female perspective and to recognize that some of the negative experiences portrayed in it are based on real stories.